SNHD-Development/FormSchemaRender/README.md

     - When click on No on "CopyValuesFrom" will do nothing
     - Fix ModelBinder Bug when performing maxdate validation
     - Hidden Fields will always have the same data
+    - For Button Type can look up for {id} placeholder

 * 0.1.6
 	- For "UserPermissions" SubForm name will only allowed that user to edit their own information, (Options.Permission field need to be set)